by Bradley Polumbo | Lone Star Conservative | Thursday, June 14th 2018

 Forget everything you think you know about gay people.
 Especially if you’re a leftist.

-The left imagines LGBT people in a certain way — progressive, non-religious, and all a part of one big community.
+The left imagines gay and trans people in a certain waypeople in a certain way — progressive, non-religious, and all a part of one big community.
 But a new survey from Buzzfeed rubbishes all of that.
-The shocking results undercut the overarching themes behind identity politics, and call into question whether LGBT people can really be viewed as a collective, let alone an oppressed group.
+The shocking results undercut the overarching themes behind identity politics, and call into question whether "LGBT" people can really be viewed as a collective, let alone an oppressed group.

 As it turns out, gay people hold a wide range of views on things like religion, politics, and even sex.
-According to the poll, more than half of LGBT Americans are Christian.
+According to the poll, more than half of gay, bi, and trans Americans are Christian.
 The left frequently derides devout Christians as homophobic bigots — especially if they dare decline to bake a cake — but clearly, something about that logic doesn’t add up.
 If Christianity was such a hateful ideology, it wouldn’t have half the gay community on board.

-The results of this poll also unravel another left-wing talking point, the idea that LGBT people are somehow an oppressed class in the U.S. today.
+The results of this poll also unravel another left-wing talking point, the idea that gay, bi, and trans people are somehow an oppressed class in the U.S. today.
 Almost 90 percent of respondents said that they had never faced workplace discrimination based on gender or sexual orientation.
-Obviously it’s concerning that 10 percent of LGBT Americans are still being treated unfairly, but the 90 percent clearly contradicts the left’s narrative of victimization.
+Obviously it’s concerning that 10 percent of sexual minority Americans are still being treated unfairly, but the 90 percent clearly contradicts the left’s narrative of victimization.

-If anything, LGBT people are doing better than most straight people.
+If anything, sexual minority folks are doing better than most straight people.
 On average, lesbians make more money than straight women, and gay men now officially outearn straight men too.
-In both cases, gays and lesbians made about 10 percent more than their straight peers.
+In both cases, gay men and lesbians made about 10 percent more than their straight peers.

 If that’s oppression, sign me up!

-Yes, it’s true that 59 percent of LGBT people identify as liberal.
+Yes, it’s true that 59 percent of gay, bi, and trans people identify as liberal.
 So it’s no surprise that Democratic politicians take our votes for granted — but they really shouldn’t be so self-assured.
-25 percent of LGBT people self-identify as moderates, while 11 percent lean conservative — 14 percent even voted for President Trump.
+25 percent of sexual minorities self-identify as moderates, while 11 percent lean conservative — 14 percent even voted for President Trump.

 So what’s the significance of all this?
-It means that the leftist view of LGBT collectivism is falling apart.
+It means that the leftist view of gay/trans collectivism is falling apart.
 Gay people are individuals, and we aren’t all alike — whether that concerns religion, politics, or anything else.
-In fact, LGBT people don’t really have all that much in common — so I’m starting to question why we still all get lumped in together.
+In fact, non-heterosexual people don’t really have all that much in common — so I’m starting to question why we still all get lumped in together.